 This engagement opportunity is now closed.
 Thank you for your comments!

-The public was invited to comment on the draft management plan for northern mountain caribou in the Northwest Territories (NWT).
+The public is invited to comment on a proposed recovery strategy for Peary caribou in the NWT.

-Northern mountain caribou are considered a species at risk in the Northwest Territories.
-They were listed as a species of Special Concern in 2021 under the Species at Risk (NWT) Act.
-Under the Act, a management plan must be developed for a species of Special Concern.
-The plan will provide guidance on the long-term management of northern mountain caribou in the NWT.
+Peary caribou are considered a species at risk in the Northwest Territories.
+They were listed as a Threatened species in 2014 under the Species at Risk (NWT) Act.
+Under the Act, a recovery strategy must be developed for a Threatened species.
+The strategy will provide guidance on the long-term conservation and recovery of Peary caribou in the NWT.

-Comments on the draft management plan for northern mountain caribou were submitted by completing a survey or by sending your comments to the Species at Risk Secretariat by October 31, 2022.
+Comments on the recovery strategy for Peary caribou can be submitted until August 31, 2023, by completing a survey or by sending your comments to the Species at Risk Secretariat.

 Species at Risk Secretariat

 The proposed NWT recovery strategy builds on the federal Recovery Strategy for the Peary Caribou (Rangifer tarandus pearyi) in Canada, published in 2022—and points to the Species at Risk Committee’s species status report for Peary caribou (2022) for the most recent Indigenous, community and scientific knowledge on Peary caribou in the NWT.